EASY Hummingbird Nectar Recipe (only TWO ingredients)

 Upon more research, I learned that hummingbirds get their protein by feasting on small insects and arthropods (spiders).

-So to attract as many hummingbirds as possible, I try not to use any insecticides in my yard.
+So to attract as many hummingbirds as possible, I don’t use any insecticides in my yard.
 I want there to be plenty of bugs for them to eat.

 Here is an easy tip to provide lots of fruit flies for hummingbirds to eat.

-Take any bananas or other fruit that is ready to spoil, and place it outside in a spot that is easy to observe.
-The old fruit is naturally going to attract lots of fruit flies, which in turn should attract hummingbirds for an easy meal.
+Take any bananas or other fruit that is ready to spoil, and place it outside in an easy spot to observe.
+The old fruit is naturally going to attract lots of fruit flies, which should attract hummingbirds for an easy meal.

-8. What if I make a more concentrated sugar solution?
-Wouldn’t hummingbirds like it better?
+#8.
+What if I make a more concentrated sugar solution for my hummingbird nectar?

-You are probably thinking that if hummingbirds love a nectar solution that contains 1 part sugar to every 4 parts water, then they are going to go crazy over my recipe that doubles the amount of sugar!
+You might be thinking that if hummingbirds love a nectar solution that contains 1 part sugar to every 4 parts water, they will go crazy over a recipe that doubles the amount of sugar!

 Unfortunately, adding more sugar won’t help!
-If the nectar becomes too sweet or concentrated, then it’s not going to resemble what hummingbirds find in flowers and become hard to digest.
+If the nectar becomes too sweet or concentrated, it’s not going to resemble what hummingbirds find in flowers naturally and can become problematic for them to digest.

 As tempting as it can be to add more sugar, stick to the tried and true hummingbird food recipe found above.